 Organization Legal Name:

 Organization Mailing Address:

-organization maning Address.

 Contact Person 1:

 Contact Name:

 Contact Phone Number:

 Contact Email Address:

 Contact Person 2:

 Contact Name:

 Contact Phone Number:

 Contact Email Address:

-Project or purpose for which you require assistance:
+Project or purpose for which you req

 Amount of Grant Requested \$

-To the best of my knowledge, all of the information that is provided in this application is true and correct.
-Furthermore, I hereby certify that this application for assistance is NOT being made on behalf of an individual, industry, commercial or business undertaking.
+rue and correct.
+Furthermore, I here ne information that is provided in this application is eby certify that this application for assistance is NOT al, industry, commercial or business undertaking.

-(signature of authorized signatory)
+signature of authorized signatory) (Title)

-(Title)